Connecting three local councils using AWS

-Firstly, there's our dedicated AWS backed setup, which provides 100% uptime guaranteed on both virtual hardware and network, by making use of the multiple "Availability Zones" that Amazon offer.
-Each Availability Zone (AZ) is an entirely separate datacenter, with its own Internet and power supply, and we configure services to operate across multiple AZs, so if we lose one, the other continues to provide the service.
-AWS also have multiple backbone providers and a dedicated 24/7/365 networking team keeping things going.
+Firstly, there's our dedicated AWS backed setup.
+This provides 100% uptime guaranteed on both virtual hardware and network.
+This is done by making use of Amazon's Availability Zones (AZ).
+Each AZ is a separate data centre with its own internet and power supply.
+So we configure services to operate across many AZs.
+Say we lose one, the other then continues to provide the service.
+AWS also many backbone providers and a dedicated 24/7/365 networking team.

 At a virtual machine level, we have multiple server layouts.
 These ensure there is no single point of failure anywhere in the system.
 While we can guarantee an individual server won't stop performing, we cannot say an application won't crash.
 For example, say your web server software crashes.
 Then your server might still be up, but it won't serve your website.
 So, by having multiple web servers, we keep things running if gets into difficulties.